What is Backhaul Alaska?

-There is a long history of individual village backhaul and regional projects in Alaska, but prior to Backhaul Alaska, there has never been a statewide backhaul effort.
-The statewide group, the Solid Waste Taskforce (SWAT) has been actively involved in all aspects of the Backhaul Alaska Program and its development.
-The following table lists the dates and steps towards developing the Backhaul Alaska program:
+There is a long history of individual villages backhauling and regional projects in Alaska, but prior to Backhaul Alaska, there was never a statewide backhaul effort.
+The Solid Waste Alaska Taskforce (SWAT) oversees the Program and is actively involved in all aspects of its development.
+The following table lists the dates and steps towards developing the Backhaul Alaska Program:

 |2014||Senator Murkowski conceives Adopt a Barge;|

 The Solid Waste Alaska Taskforce (SWAT) formed at ATCEM